CAST-Extend/com.castsoftware.aip.datamart/README.md

 * `DIM_APPLICATIONS`: A Dimension table to filter measures according to Application Tags (Measurement base)

 (1): Optional means that the view is not created by default.
-Run `create_views.bat` file from your installation directory.
+Run `create_views.sh` file from your installation directory.

 ### Basic Facts (Central Database only)